 MCC's Health Occupations programs require a clear criminal background check result.
-Students with a conviction history will not be eligible to participate in any Health Occupations program at MCC and should consult with an attorney to discuss their options.
+Students with a conviction history are not eligible to participate in any Health Occupations program at MCC and should consult with an attorney to discuss their options.

 Students interested in receiving an associate degree should see a counselor.